top of page

 Countries Targeted: Trinidad and Tobago

-This case study focuses on the training conducted by the TTRCS and consider the following:
+This case study focused on the training conducted by the Trinidad and Tobago Red Cross Society and considered the following:

-• Are participants a member of a CERT or in what ways do participants feel comfortable in helping their communities in times of disasters?
+Were participants a member of a CERT or in what ways did participants feel comfortable in helping their communities in times of disasters?

 Volunteering in a Multi-hazard Environment